sierisimo/publications/TalkDSLWithKotlin/README-en.md

 ## Conclusions

 There's no specific rules for how to build a DSL or what elements to add.
-As a DSL is for specific operationgs or rules on a certain domain (as the name says), some rules or naming conventions can differ.
+As a DSL is for specific operations or rules on a certain domain (as the name says), some rules or naming conventions can differ.

-Also notice that designing and building a DSL takes some time so it's a solution in the long term that will make writting code easier for you and the projects using it.
-The final user of your application/service/software probably won't notice the presence of a DSL but developers will (unless you are writting a library/framework in which case your final users are developers).
+Also notice that designing and building a DSL takes some time so it's a solution in the long term that will make writing code easier for you and the projects using it.
+The final user of your application/service/software probably won't notice the presence of a DSL but developers will (unless you are writing a library/framework in which case your final users are developers).

 There's out there some DSL already built with these techniques that you can check an take inspiration from: